-Debra Frank, Allegany College of Maryland; Wilma Brooks, The Community College of Baltimore County, Catonsville Campus; Mike Logsdon, Garrett College
+Debra Frank, Allegany College of Maryland;

+Mike Logsdon, Garrett College

-- Program accredited by NRPA/AAPAR (American Association for Physical Activity and Recreation). - You are required to complete RECR 497, which includes attendance at one state, regional or national conference during your junior or senior year, current certification in CPR and first aid and completion of a professional portfolio and review of the portfolio. - Current certification in CPR and first aid is required. - This program may also be completed at the Community College of Baltimore County - Catonsville.
+- Program accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) - You are required to complete RECR 497, which includes attendance at one state, regional or national conference during your junior or senior year, and current certification in CPR and first aid. - This program may also be completed at the Community College of Baltimore County - Catonsville.
 Interested students may contact Maureen Dougherty, coordinator of the FSU Recreation and Parks program at CCBC, 443.840.4603. - Legal residents of Delaware may complete a recreation and parks management degree at Maryland resident tuition rates through the SREB Academic Common Market (ACM).
 You may retain your eligibility ONLY if you select the additional requirement options of a minor, an associate degree or a concentration.
 If you already have a bachelor's degree from another institution or pursue a second major at FSU, you are not eligible to participate in ACM.

-Concentrations: No Concentration Comm.
+No Comm.
 Prg.
-Delivery Adventure Sports Hospitality & Tourism Thera.
-Recr.
+Adventure Hospitality Thera.
+Concentrations: Concentration Delivery Sports & Tourism Recr.
 MINOR Hours Required in Department: 36 48 39 39 51 21 Hours Required in Other Departments: 3 18 12-13 9 29-32 0 Additional Hours Required: 0 0 15 19 0 0 Total Hours Required: 39 66 66-67 67 80-83 21